-During the year, NPDC demonstrated a high level of environmental performance and a high level of administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.5.
+During the year, NPDC demonstrated a high level of environmental performance and a high level of administrative performance in relation to the Okato landfill resource consents as defined in Section 1.1.4.

-4.3.4 Recommendation from the 2017-2018 Annual Report
+4.3.4 Recommendation from the 2018-2019 Annual Report

-In the 2017-2018 Annual Report, it was recommended:
+In the 2018-2019 Annual Report, it was recommended:

-- 1. THAT monitoring of consented activities at Okato landfill in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents 3860-3, 4528-3 and 4529-3 in June 2019, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate to deal with any adverse effects on the environment arising from the exercise of the consents.
+- 1. THAT monitoring of consented activities at Okato landfill in the 2019-2020 year continue at the same level as in 2018-2019. - THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.